sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

 message MsgLeaveGroup {
   option (cosmos.msg.v1.signer) = "member";

-  // member is the account address of the member who want to leave the group string member = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // member defines the account address of the member who want to leave the group string member = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // group_owner is the owner of the group you want to leave string group_owner = 2 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // group_owner defines the owner of the group you want to leave string group_owner = 2 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // group_name is the name of the group you want to leave string group_name = 3;
+  // group_name defines the name of the group you want to leave string group_name = 3;
 }
 ```